synopsys-sig/synopsys-action/README.md

 `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your GitHub workflow.

-* **As per observation, due to rate limit restriction of github rest api calls, we may observe fewer pull requests to be created.**
+**GitHub Rate Limit:** As per observation, due to rate limit restriction of GitHub REST API calls, we may observe fewer pull requests to be created.

 ## Additional Parameters